Hsaing waing: Instrumentation

-For more formal and classical performances, the ensemble may be accompanied by the saung gauk, the Burmese harp, the pattala, a Burmese xylophone, or the piano and violin, both of which were introduced during the colonial era.
+For more formal and classical performances, the ensemble may be accompanied by the saung gauk, the Burmese harp; the pattala, a Burmese xylophone; or the piano and violin, both of which were introduced during the colonial era.
+Brass sections may be added.
 The Mon version of the hsaing waing ensemble also includes a crescent-shaped brass gong chime called la gyan hsaing in Burmese.

 Types

 Music from the hsaing waing ensemble accompanies singing, dancing, and dialogues in all types of theatrical performances.
 Burmese scholarship recognizes 5 main types of hsaing waing ensembles: